Rosenhayn, New Jersey

-Rosenhayn is an unincorporated community and census-designated place (CDP) located within Deerfield Township, in Cumberland County, New Jersey, United States.
+Rosenhayn is an unincorporated community and census-designated place (CDP) located within Deerfield Township, in Cumberland County, in the U.S. state of New Jersey.
 It is part of the Vineland-Millville- Bridgeton Primary Metropolitan Statistical Area for statistical purposes.
-As of the 2010 United States Census, the CDP's population was 1,098.
+As of the 2010 United States census, the CDP's population was 1,098.

 Rosenhayn was founded as a Jewish agricultural colony and the 1898 Rosenhayn synagogue is one of the fewer than 100 surviving nineteenth century synagogue buildings in the United States.